markgossa/MessageBus/README.md

 ## Getting Started with MessageBus and Azure Service Bus

 MessageBus calls the message handler for the message type that is received based on the `Label` of the message.
-For example, when a message is received with a `Label` set to `AircraftTakenOff`, the `HandleAsync()` method on the handler for that message type is called.
+For example, when a message is received with a `Label` set to `AircraftTakenOff`, the `HandleAsync()` method on the corresponding handler is called.

 For a full example, see `MessageBus.HostedService.Example` project in the `examples` folder.